 Time stamps must be encoded as UTC.

-Validation (informative)
+Validation

 Dataset and Exchange Set validation tests must be passed before the Exchange Set is published.

 For numeric attributes, the fill value will be outside the allowed range of values specified in the Feature Catalogue, if any.
 Similarly, for enumerations, the fill value will not be a member of the enumeration as listed in the Feature Catalogue.
 Validation checks for datasets must allow for the presence of fill values.